Bachelor of Arts and Bachelor of General Studies in Linguistics

 A sample 4-year plan for the BGS degree in Linguistics can be found here: Linguistics, or by using the left-side navigation.

 The honors program allows exceptional undergraduate students to work closely with faculty members on a research project.
 To graduate with honors in linguistics, a student must complete all requirements for the linguistics major and LING 496 Honors Essay in Linguistics (usually taken in the fall semester of the senior year).
-The student must have a grade-point average of at least 3.5 in linguistics and 3.25 in all courses.
+The student must have a grade-point average of at least 3.5 in Linguistics courses.

 Consult the departmental honors coordinator or the director of undergraduate studies for information.
 Prospective honors candidates are encouraged to select a thesis topic and thesis director at the end of the junior year.